MicrosoftLearning/mslearn-fabric/Instructions/Labs/16-use-tools-to-optimize-power-bi-performance.md

 In this task, you will open a pre-developed Power BI Desktop solution.

-1. Open the [Sales Analysis starter file](https://github.com/MicrosoftLearning/mslearn-fabric/raw/main/Allfiles/Labs/16/Starter/Sales%20Analysis%20-%20Use%20tools%20to%20optimize%20Power%20BI%20performance.pbix) and save to a location you will remember.
+1. Open the **Sales Analysis** starter file located
+here: `https://github.com/MicrosoftLearning/mslearn-fabric/raw/main/Allfiles/Labs/16/Starter/Sales%20Analysis%20-%20Use%20tools%20to%20optimize%20Power%20BI%20performance.pbix` and save it to a location you will remember.

 1. Navigate to the downloaded file and open it in Power BI Desktop.

-7. Select the **External Tools** ribbon tab.
+1. Select the **External Tools** ribbon tab.

     ![](Images/use-tools-to-optimize-power-bi-performance-image8.png)

-8. Notice that you can launch Tabular Editor from this ribbon tab.
+1. Notice that you can launch Tabular Editor from this ribbon tab.

     ![](Images/use-tools-to-optimize-power-bi-performance-image9.png)